 L&I offers up to 3 hours of online continuing education credit (CE or CME) for successfully completing each quiz associated with a resource in our L&I's OMD Training Catalog*.
 The Learning Management System (LMS) requires registration.
 For guidance, please review the New LMS Tutorial.

 These conservative care resources target specific occupational conditions/regions and were developed by the Industrial Insurance Chiropractic Advisory Committee in conjunction with L&I. The best evidence has been collected and organized to provide you with easy strategies to manage these conditions.
 Recommendations for provocation tests, diagnostic strategies, outcomes assessments and treatment interventions are included.

-- 2019 Reducing Disability: Psychosocial Determinants Influencing Recovery - Quiz (3 CME)
+- 2019 Reducing Disability: Psychosocial Determinants Influencing Recovery - (3 CME)

 - 2018 Options for Documenting Functional Improvement in Conservative Care plus Functional Scales - (3 CE)

 - 2018 Conservative Care of Occupational Knee Conditions - (3 CME)

 - 2017 Active Rehabilitation for Work-Related Low Back Conditions - (3 CME)

 - 2015 Conservative Care Options for Work-Related Foot and Ankle Conditions - (3 CE)

-- 2014 Conservative Care Options for Occupational Carpal Tunnel Syndrome - Quiz (3 CE)
+- 2014 Conservative Care Options for Occupational Carpal Tunnel Syndrome - (3 CE)